neondatabase/psql-describe/README.md

 ## Tests

-The tests compare this software's output against `psql` for the commands in `test/tests.txt`.
-Output is expected to be character-for-character identical, except for differences in trailing space at the end of lines.
+The tests compare this software's output against `psql` (release 17.0) for the commands in `test/tests.txt`.
+Output should be character-for-character identical, except for differences in trailing whitespace.

 In case of failure, the tests halt and a `psql.txt` and `local.txt` are written, which you can then `diff`.

-To make the tests work on your machine, you'll need to create a test database (see below) and update the DB connection strings in the `test` command in `package.json`.
+To make the tests work on your machine, you'll need to create a test database (see below), and probably update the DB connection strings in the `test` command in `package.json`.

 ### Database